mootools/mootools-core/Docs/Element/Element.md

 ### Getter:

 Returns the value of the Element if its tag name is "textarea", "select" or "input".
-If getValue is called on a multiple select element, it will return an array.
+If get('value') is called on a multiple select element, it will return an array.

 #### Syntax: